kitajs/docs/learn/index.md

   database because it's easy to use and setup.
 - [SQLite](https://www.sqlite.org/index.html) - SQLite is a simple SQL database, its only being used because no extra setup aside from a file.db is required.
-- [Htmx](https://htmx.org/) - Htmx is a library that allows you to create HATEOAS web applications, we will use it to create our frontend, if you also chose to follow the frontend steps.
+- [Htmx](https://htmx.org/) - Htmx is a library that allows you to create backend-driven web applications, we will use it to create our frontend, if you also chose to follow the frontend steps.
-- [PicoCSS](https://picocss.com/) - PicoCSS is a tiny CSS framework, were not here to teach or make beautiful UIs, Pico lets us just using raw html tags while keeping a decent and consistent look.
+- [PicoCSS](https://picocss.com/) - PicoCSS is a tiny CSS framework, were not here to teach or make beautiful UIs, Pico lets us just use html tags without `.classes` while keeping a decent and consistent look.